The Women’s Fund is changing the lives of women and girls right here in our community because of your support.

 • Creating a more inclusive and equitable life for all women and girls so they can do the same for others.

-Leslie Meulemans, Secretary Team Lead, Relationship Manager at Trust Point
+Leslie Meulemans, Secretary — Team Lead, Relationship Manager, Trust Point

 Amanda Jackson — Onalaska City Attorney, City of Onalaska

-Lynsee Thompson – International Program Manager, Mayo Clinic
+Lynsee Thompson International Practice Operations Manager, Mayo Clinic

 1998 – Signe Schroeder and Roberta Gelatt create Women’s Fund within the La Crosse Community Foundation.